About

 Martin Walker interviewed by Sonik Matter

-Belinda has drawn and painted for most of her life.
+Belinda drew and painted for most of her life.
 Motivated by her love of colour, form, and texture, her work derives its inspiration from nature, flowers and trees, the sea, and woods.

-Her pastels are inspired by the dramatic coastline of North Cornwall where she lives and works in her studio/gallery in the area near Tintagel, Boscastle, and Port Isaac.
+Her pastels are inspired by the dramatic coastline of North Cornwall where she lived and worked in her studio/gallery in the area near Tintagel, Boscastle, and Port Isaac.

-She exhibits original watercolours, soft pastels, hand painted silk scarves and greeting cards.
+She exhibited original watercolours, soft pastels, hand painted silk scarves and greeting cards.

-She also creates individual artwork for Martin's CDs, evoking images from beneath the sea, sacred places, and the land around her - in essence she creates her own world of imagination and colour.
+She also created individual artwork for Martin's CDs, evoking images from beneath the sea, sacred places, and the land around her - in essence she created her own world of imagination and colour.